Numerical Verification of Perturbative Schwinger-Dyson Resummation on Lattice Models: Derivation of Closed Equations

 where subscripts $i_1,\cdots,i_k$ on $W$ indicate derivatives with respect to $j(i_1) \cdots j(i_k)$.
 Taking the derivative with respect to $j(t)$ on both sides produces another $M^2$ equations (one for each $(i,t)$ pair):

-Only $M(M+1)/2$ out of the $M^2$ equations are unique, since derivatives commute.
-Eqns. (\ref{eqn: master1}) and (\ref{eqn: master 2}), which consist of $M + M(M+1)/2$ equations in total, serve as the metrics for how successful this approximation is.
-Note that the sources $j(i)$ are set to 0 in eqn. (\ref{eqn: master1}) by definition.
+Only $M(M+1)/2$ out of the $M^2$ equations are unique, since derivatives commute. eqs. \eqref{eqn: master1} and \eqref{eqn: master 2}, which consist of $M + M(M+1)/2$ equations in total, serve as the metrics for how successful this approximation is.
+Note that the sources $j(i)$ are set to 0 in eq. \eqref{eqn: master1} by definition.